-District 203 is pleased to offer Infinite Campus, an online system that allows parents to view student schedules, attendance, and discipline and grades (where available).
+District 203 uses Infinite Campus, an only system that allows parents to view student schedules, attendance, discipline and grades.
 Infinite Campus is in use at the high school and junior high school levels.

 Parents receive one-time-use access keys, which are necessary to initially register parent accounts.
-Parents with keys will be able to access available information about their younger students at the various participating schools as well.
+Parents with keys will be able to access available information about their younger students at the various participation schools as well.
+Account inquiries are handled by the district office by calling 420-6825 or emailing campusportal@naperville203.org.